tgquintela/pySpatialTools/README.md

 ```

 ## Project and contributions
 This package is in an early stage.
-If there is any idea to improve it or even code do not hesitate to do it or comunicate with the main developer through mail:
+If there is any idea to improve it or even code do not hesitate to do it or communicate with the main developer through mail:
 tgq.spm@gmail.com

 ### Next steps
-- [x] Format package into the standards.
+- [x] Format package into some conventions.
 - [ ] Code Testing module.
 - [ ] Prediction module.
 - [ ] Examples

+### License
+pySpatialTools is available as open source under the terms of the [MIT License](https://github.com/tgquintela/pySpatialTools/blob/master/LICENSE).